 Hobbies: Doing things you enjoy or starting a new hobby is such a good way to take your mind off the current situation.
 Look at your restrictions and see which of your hobbies you can still do, this could be playing football, golf or meeting up with friends while social distancing.
 If the restrictions in your area are strict then you can still do things you enjoy in the home, watch your favourite film, play games with the family, read a new book, garden or do some crafts.
 The main thing is that when doing these activities your mind is occupied thus not leaving room for any anxious thoughts or feelings.
 It’s a small way we can bring some kind of normality back to our lives during this time.

 One final thing that is important to remember is that it is normal to feel more anxious and overwhelmed at the moment.
 This year has been difficult for a lot of people for a lot of different reasons, but some good advice is to try and focus on the good things and moments rather than the bad.
 If you are struggling with your mental health please do not be alone, speak to someone you trust or your local doctors.
-If you need any more advice on how to seek help, please talk to us on our Online Chat to get more information.
+If you need any more advice on how to seek help, please talk to us by booking a free peer support session to get more information.